aleph2c/miros/doc/cellular_automata.rst

 avalanche for two frames, then the left side again and so on and so forth.

 You can see when the patterns are going to shift by watching for the "left white _|" and the "black right L".
-Both mini-patterns representing that the avalanche on their side of the diagram is over, and to move your eyes to the other side of the page for the next frame.
+If either of these mini-patterns appear, it will tell you that the avalanche on their side of the diagram is over, and to move your eyes to the other side of the page for the next frame.

+As tempting as it is to think that this 2 beat oscillation is a feature of the automata, it probably isn't.
+The 2 beat oscillation is the result of the divide-by-2-and-round-the-result mixed with the expansion-of-the-size-of-the-page.
+Essentially we are changing the initial conditions on one side of the page for 2 beats, then the other side for two beats.
+Because rule 30 creates a chaotic system that is highly sensitive to its initial conditions we have avalanches of change in response to a new partial-starting-state.
+The initial conditions remain the same for the top part of the diagram, but are expressed when the rule 30 body hits the new wall condition.

+The video makes me think about time traveling stories.
+If we imagine the new starting condition as the location of a time traveler arriving in the past from the future (to change one thing and then leave), we can see how he effects history as the change-avalanche on his side of the video frame.
+The entire past isn't changed, just the side that was within the causal cone of his avalanche.

+The rule 30 states only one square can be effected each generation; so the maximum theoretical propagation of a historical distortion is 45 degrees.
+In our reality we also have such a causal limitation, it is the speed of light, c.

+Here is another video of 196 different renderings with a white left wall and black right wall:

 .. raw:: html